Welcome to Pesky Products!

 The ICS43434 has the same low noise and high sensitivity as the ICS43432 but cuts the power usage from 1.1 mA in normal mode to ~500 uA and adds a low-power mode which uses just 230 uA.
 That's right, the ICS43434 uses only 20% of the power of the ICS43432!

 The pinout is straightforward.
 The microphones are NOT 5 V tolerant so apply no more than 3.6 V to 3V3 on the board.

-On the Teensy 3.2, pin 11 goes to the breakout board CLK (clock), pin 12 goes to the breakout board WS (word select), and pin 13 is the serial data out.
+On the Teensy 3.2, CLK connects to Teensy pin 9 (BCLK), WS connects to Teensy pin 23 (LRCLK), and pin 13 is the serial data out.

 On Ladybug pin 3 goes to the breakout board CLK (clock), pin A0 goes to the breakout board WS (word select), and pin 5 is the serial data out.

 For all boards, connect the L/R pin to either GND or 3V3.
 L/R should not be left unconnected.
 I2S is always received as stereo.
 The L/R pin controls whether the microphone signal is heard on the left or right I2S channel.

 You can even use these microphones with the nRF52832 as described here.
 But currently it requires using the Nordic nRF52 SDK.

 Every development board is different so check the corresponding pin map.